SlotNSlot/whitepaper/whitepaper.md

 Steps 1 and 2 occurs exactly once everytime a player visits a slot.
 Steps 3 to 6 takes place for every betting player triggers.
 Step 6 is an automatic internal transaction that is triggered by the last transaction mined among steps 3 to 5.
 Thus, initializing the game session requires 2 transactions, and every betting in the session requires 3 transactions.

 In the design, fairness is ensured with chained commit & reveal scheme.
 At the same time, game results are recorded on-chain in atomic units, making the exception handling much easier as well as ensuring 100% transparency. _Whisper protocol_ would enable fast responses in player client.
 Although this implementation has relieved some of the prior challenges of RNGs on blockchain, it still suffers some intrinsic limitations, i.e. minimum transactions required.
-The team will consistently keep its efforts in developing a better design of RNG, especially in response to modifications in Ethereum blockchain: Metropolis, Casper(PoS), Serenity, etc.
+The team will consistently keep its efforts in developing a better design of PRNG, especially in response to modifications in Ethereum blockchain: Metropolis, Casper(PoS), Serenity, etc.

 * * *

 # 6. <a name="head17">Team</a> [[back to top]](#top)

 The team is currently working in a country where legislation on cryptocurrencies is not built.
 The country strictly bans online gambling with any currencies considered as valuable, domestic or global.
 Though a legislation doesn’t exist yet, the team still desires to avoid any means of legal issues in the region.
 For the time being, no exact identification of any team member will be revealed.
-The team sincerely appreciate generous understanding.
+The team would sincerely appreciate generous understanding.

 Instead of posting personal information, the team will validate credibility by source codes and open communications on the web.
 The team would appreciate and diligently participate in any means of debates, questions, corrections, requests, and feedbacks on the relevant communication channels.
-Currently this will include the team’s [Github](https://github.com/SlotNSlot/SlotNSlot), [Twitter](https://twitter.com/slotnslot), [Hipchat](https://www.hipchat.com/gIUbFZBvh), and [Medium](https://medium.com/@kkenji1024).
+Currently this will include the team’s [Github](https://github.com/SlotNSlot/SlotNSlot), [Subreddit](https://www.reddit.com/r/slotnslot), [Hipchat](https://www.hipchat.com/gIUbFZBvh), [Facebook](https://www.facebook.com/slotnslot.eth), [Twitter](https://twitter.com/slotnslot), and [Medium](https://medium.com/@kkenji1024).
 With the concept of Decentralized Autonomous Organization(DAO) in mind, the team’s major role is believed to be developing core smart contracts to build a decentralized application.
 The platform will then run on an autonomous consensus between token holders.

-The team currently consists of 7 developers with degrees in Computer Science and Electronic Engineering, on top of years of experience in relevant fields, 1 UI/UX designer with great skills and experience, and 2 project managers who are serial entrepreneurs as well.
+The team currently consists of 7 developers with degrees in Computer Science and Electronic Engineering, on top of +40 years of experience in relevant fields, 1 UI/UX designer with great skills and experience, and 2 project managers who are serial entrepreneurs.
 The team works in a decent work environment where it can make quick responses and decisions while operating the tasks efficiently.

 * * *